Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Oktober 2025 19.56.12 UTC
+- WIB: Kamis, 9 Oktober 2025 20.36.19 UTC
-- WITA: Kamis, 9 Oktober 2025 20.56.12 UTC
+- WITA: Kamis, 9 Oktober 2025 21.36.19 UTC
-- WIT: Kamis, 9 Oktober 2025 21.56.12 UTC
+- WIT: Kamis, 9 Oktober 2025 22.36.19 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"The only place you find success before work is in the dictionary."

-Kategori: success
+Kategori: motivational